Ari (name): Albanian

+Armenian

+In Armenian, Ari is a boy's name meaning brave.

 Badaga

 Ari in the Badaga language, "Ari" ("A:ri") has a literal meaning of "sun-like" and is used as a male name, sometimes changed to "Harry" in the case of converts to Christianity.

 Finnic languages

 Ari is thought to be a Finnic form of Adrian.

 Greek

 Ari or Aris is a common shortened version of the Greek names Aristotle, Ariadne, Ariana, Arietta, Aristides, Aristarchus, Aristomenes, Aristobulos, Aristoxenos, Aristos, Aristophanes, Aristea, Aristotelis, and others, the majority of which are compounds of the adjectival superlative áristos, "best" or "superior".
 They are also modern Greek transliterations for Ares, the god of war and the name for the planet Mars.
 The archaic Greek prefix ari- (e.g. in Ariadne, Arimnestus etc.) or eri-, a cognate of áristos, means "very" or "verily".

 Hebrew

 Ari is a common masculine given name in Hebrew (אריה/ארי).
 It means lion.

 Scandinavian

 Ari is a given name in Old Norse, Icelandic, Faroese, Danish, Norwegian and Swedish and means eagle or is the pet form of the names starting with Arn- or Old Norse ari "eagle".